Columbia Engineering Class Day

 Check-in

 Roone Arledge Auditorium, Lerner Hall, 11:00 a.m.–12:45 p.m.
-(Enter via Broadway Entrance to Roone Auditorium)
+(Enter via Broadway Entrance)

 - You will be given a name card, which has been pre-filled with your information.
 Please do not edit this card.
 Keep it with you so that your name can be announced during the ceremony.
-If you lose it, you will have to get a new one and go to the back of the line as well as sit in the back of student seating.
+If you lose it, you will need to alert a member of the student seating staff.

 - Dress for the weather.
 South Lawn will be tented, and the ceremony will take place rain or shine!